buffer/thug/doc/source/build.rst

 Python-Ssdeep homepage is located at https://github.com/DinoTools/python-ssdeep.

-If not available as a package for your Linux distribution, the best way to install python-ssdeep is through easy_install.
+If not available as a package for your Linux distribution, the best way to install python-ssdeep is through pip.

 .. code-block:: sh

-        # easy_install ssdeep
+        # pip install ssdeep

 RabbitMQ (optional)